NOMADIC BELONGING:

 • have a working knowledge of English (sessions will be conducted in English)

 No creative writing or artmaking experience is required.
-Only curiosity, openness, and a willingness to show up.

 Researcher: Molly Moylan Brown